OpenAudioMc/documentation/content/partner_projects.md

 [You can read more about this event and the role of OpenAudioMc in this article](https://mindgamesnl.medium.com/minecraft-at-scale-what-not-to-do-cda8cf803eca)

 # FallenMC / [A6D](https://twitter.com/a6doff)
-FallenMC was a Minecraft project between Timon and A6D, it wss a (still in development) large scale minecraft project that never really saw the light of day due to financial issues on the management side.
-OpenAudioMc was brought on board to develop the first Voice Chat solution that hooked into their minigames to bring a unique user experience.
+FallenMC was a Minecraft project between Timon and A6D, it was a (still in development) large scale minecraft project that never really saw the light of day due to financial issues on the management side.
+OpenAudioMc was brought on board to develop the first Voice Chat solution that hooked into their mini-games to bring a unique user experience.
 This feature eventually grew to be the proximity voice chat that you know today.